A Concise Bible Summary Book

-Bible summaries have certainly gained more attention in recent times, and the author James Paris – who has trained in the AOG Bible College in England – certainly seems to have his ‘finger on the pulse’ with this particular overview.
+Bible summaries have certainly gained more attention in recent times, and the author James Paris certainly seems to have his ‘finger on the pulse’ with this particular overview.
 Never intended as an in-depth theological work, this outline of the Bible has been written in an easy to grasp format, that covers some of the main issues involved.
-Whether you want a quick preview of John’s gospel message, or perhaps a look into the Old Testament prophets, The Bible Brief covers both Old and New testaments in an easy to read and understand fashion.
+Whether you want a quick preview of John’s gospel message, or perhaps a look into the Old Testament prophets, The book covers both Old and New testaments in an easy to read and understand fashion.

 It has to be said that to attempt an in-depth overview of books such as Deuteronomy or Joshua or Jeremiah et al, in 500 words would be an exercise in futility!
 That said, this is an honest attempt to bring a ‘quick flavour’ of the main issues involved, whilst leaving limitless scope for more indepth studies into the characters and the messages contained within the pages of the Bible.